Xuanjie-Shao/DCSMExt/README.md

 5. simulation_Archi3.R: the script for a simulation demo, which can simulate r-Pareto processes with the provided risk functional and other hyperparameters.
 As the simulation of r-Pareto processes using max-functional is time-consuming, we also provide simulated data used in our simulation study, which must be downloaded from [Zenodo](https://zenodo.org/records/15459157) for site-, max-, and sum-functionals, and placed in SimData/.

-Remarks: Current program works for Tensorflow version 2.11.0 and Python version 3.7.11.
+Remarks: The current program works for Tensorflow version 2.11.0 and Python version 3.7.11.
 Some updated Tensorflow version, e.g., 2.19.0, is not compatible.
-Implementing scripts requires the installation of the Python language, Tensorflow, and TensorFlow packages in R.
+Implementing scripts requires the installation of the Python language, TensorFlow, and TensorFlow packages in R.

 How to Start: